 A few places you can start your research is on Teachable.com, which is a company designed to help you create and sell online courses.
 A basic plan starts at just $39 a month.

 Secret: This is how bloggers and online influencers make a nice chunk of their mailbox money.

 In my opinion, affiliate marketing is one of the best ways to build passive income.
 If you have a product or service and want to let others know, why not “share” the profits with an affiliate?

-Affiliate marketing is a type of marketing arrangement in which an online retailer pays a commission to an external website for traffic or sales generated from its referrals.
+Affiliate marketing is where an online retailer pays a commission for sales generated from its referrals.